opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/retrieve_administrative_divisions.rst

 Referentials
 ------------

-When a real country is chosen, the administrative levels corresponding to that country are explicitely written.
+When a real country is chosen, the administrative levels corresponding to that country are explicitly written.
 However, when using the 'World' country, an administrative level between 1 and 7 must be chosen.
 Please refer to the table below to have an idea of what the administrative levels are for each country currently available in the processor.

 .. admonition:: Note
    :class: note